microsoft/health-architectures/FHIR/FHIRProxy/readme.md

-# Secure FHIR Gateway and Proxy
+# Secure FHIR Gateway and Proxy for Azure

 ## Table of contents
 1. [**Overview**](#introduction)